Wild Montana: Highlights

 2012 – Wild Montana begins its Volunteer Trail Crew program to keep trails up to standard for public use and enjoyment, as well as begins encouraging Montana citizens to sign a pledge card to vote for public lands.

 2014 – The Rocky Mountain Front Heritage Act, crafted by a local coalition of ranchers, outfitters, Wild Montana staff, and other Montana conservationists, passes at the end of 2014, breaking a 31-year Wilderness drought in Montana and adding 67,000 acres to the Bob Marshall Wilderness Complex.

 2016 – Local members of the Blackfoot Clearwater Stewardship Project (BCSP) reach an agreement with the International Mountain Bicycling Association, the Montana Mountain Biking Alliance, and local mountain biking club MTB Missoula on the BCSP's legislative proposal.
 The agreement would ensure new backcountry cycling opportunities while continuing to protect secure habitat and free-flowing headwaters.

 2013-2019 – In 2013, Mountain States Legal Foundation files a lawsuit against the federal government on behalf of lessee Sidney Longwell of Solenex, LLC to lift the suspension on the Hall Creek lease.
 Secretary of the Interior Sally Jewell cancels Sidney Longwell's lease and two other illegally issued leases, but Sidney Longwell and the Mountain States Legal Foundation – along with another former leaseholder, W.A.
 Moncrief Jr. – continue to challenge the cancellations in court and pursue their desire to drill in the Badger-Two Medicine.
 In March 2016, the Department of the Interior (DOI) cancels the Solenex lease and, in January 2017, cancels the final two leases.
 On November 16, 2016, the largest leaseholder, Devon Energy, agrees to voluntarily relinquish its 15 leases.
 In September 2017, Washington, D.C.
 District Court Judge Richard Leon rules in favor of Solenex and Moncrief and reinstates their leases, arguing the government had waited too long to cancel the leases.
 In 2019, DOI announces it will not defend its own cancellation of one of two leases remaining in the Badger-Two Medicine.

 2021 – On June 3, 2021, Wild Montana announced that the organization was embarking on a new era with a new name: Wild Montana.
 With the name change came a change to the organization's logo and mission statement – now "Uniting and mobilizing communities to keep Montana wild."

+Political activity

+Wild Montana Action Fund funds the Montanans for Public Lands PAC.